LovelornOwl/lovelornowl.github.io/_posts/2016-10-30-sockets-chat.md

 		if (incoming == INVALID_SOCKET) continue;

-		//Reset the number of clients
 		numberOfClients = -1;

-		//Create a temporary id for the next client tempId = -1;
+		tempId = -1;
 		for (int i = 0; i < MAX_CLIENTS; i++) {
 			if (client[i].socket == INVALID_SOCKET && tempId == -1) {